 Odds, probability and value

-To start off, we, first of all, have to know what are those odds, what do they represent and what do they have to do with probability and chance.
+Just to begin with, we, first of all, have to know what are those odds, what do they represent and what do they have to do with probability and chance.

 Odds, on the other hand, represent something different.
 They are always set by the bookmaker and besides including the probability and the bookmaker’s margin are designed to attract as many bets as possible on either side.

-Spotting a value in betting is of the most crucial thing.
+Spotting a value in betting is of the hardest and the most crucial thing.
 In order to be a sharp punter, you have to be able to see where the real probability is not corresponding to the current market situation.
 In order to make the market attractive to each side of bettors at all times, bookmakers have to adjust their odds, moving them up and down.
 That is exactly where the concept of value comes out.

 Converting odds and implied probability